igorganich/damn-vulnerable-defi-halmos/test/selfie/README.md

 }
 ```
 ### Cut scenarios
 Let's try to cut down the scenarios in which we symbolically enter the same function several times.
-Now we can't enter the same function symbolically twice during the path.
+Now we can't select the same function twice inside `get_concrete_from_symbolic` in the path.
 At the same time, the overall coverage of the code will not decrease, we will still go through all scenarios where these functions are entered once:
 ```solidity
 contract GlobalStorage is Test, SymTest {
     ...